phightingpilledidiot/phightingpilledidiot/README.md

 i have a chatbot addiction some days I dont talk much some days I want to talk if I'm silent and don't want to talk much w close friends please iwcare or caution >_>

-INTERACT >> SFAWTDE, ALST/ZOMST, PHIGHTING, VOCALOID, MLP, FORSAKEN (not the weird side of the fandom), REGRETEVATOR, UNDERTALE/DELTARUNE, WARRIOR CATS, WINGS OF FIRE,, <3
+INTERACT >> SFAWTDE, ALST/ZOMST, PHIGHTING, VOCALOID, MLP, FORSAKEN (not the weird side of the fandom), REGRETEVATOR, UNDERTALE/DELTARUNE, WARRIOR CATS, WINGS OF FIRE,, YOU ARENT REQUIRED TO BE IN THOSE TO INT IM FREE WITH ANY1<3

 <img width="232" height="72" alt="tumblr_1fce6d876267177b02ca0bf6a380f9d9_cebf22b7_250" src="https://github.com/user-attachments/assets/8b4ecfa7-4902-4a14-8754-29103ec7ea29" />